-Having a chronic inflammatory disease does not mean you cannot get pregnant, but it may take longer than usual to conceive.2-6 This can be due to different reasons, including changes in disease activity or changes in treatment plan.^{2,3,5} Studies have shown that if the disease is well controlled, 3 out of 4 women with RA become pregnant within 1 year of trying.3 While there isn't much information currently available about the impact of AS and PsA on fertility or time to pregnancy, having a well controlled disease may be beneficial to your overall reproductive health.^{4,5,7-10}
+Having a chronic inflammatory disease does not mean you cannot get pregnant, but it may take longer than usual to conceive.2-6 This can be for many reasons, including changes in disease activity or changes in treatment plan.^{2,3,5} Studies have shown that if the disease is well controlled, 3 out of 4 women with RA become pregnant within 1 year of trying.3 While there isn't much information currently available about the impact of AS, PsA, or nr-axSpA on fertility or time to pregnancy, having a well-controlled disease may be beneficial to your overall reproductive health.^{4,5,7+10}

-Discuss your family planning plan with your healthcare team (e.g. your general practitioner, nurse, rheumatologist, dermatologist, obstetrician and gynecologist, midwife) early on.
-Although important, only around 1 in 5 patients ask for guidance from their rheumatologist before becoming pregnant.
+Discuss family planning with your healthcare team (e.g., your general practitioner, nurse, rheumatologist, dermatologist, obstetrician and gynecologist) early on.

+Although important, only around 1 in 5 women ask for guidance from their rheumatologist before becoming pregnant.
 By discussing your plans with more than one specialist, you can get their help in developing a personalized disease management plan and they can answer any questions you may have.

-Some women with autoimmune disease worry whether their babies will be born healthy.
+Some women with rheumatic conditions worry whether their babies will be born healthy.
 The good news is that, as long as certain drugs are avoided, the risk of major birth defects is not higher than in the general population (about 2% of births).
 Although miscarriages may be slightly more frequent than the usual rate of 10-15%, this risk may be reduced by controlling the level of disease activity during pregnancy.
-You should discuss this and any other concerns with your healthcare team.
-5.6.12-14
+You should discuss this and any other concerns with your healthcare team, 5.6.12-14

-It's important to control your disease before pregnancy to ensure a smooth journey.^{4,7,15}
+It's important to control your disease before pregnancy to help ensure a smooth journey. $^{4.7,15}\,$

 Deciding when to get pregnant can be difficult.
 It may help to wait until your symptoms are controlled.
 Following a healthier lifestyle beforehand could also help make your pregnancy easier.
-However, delaying pregnancy may make it more difficult to conceive as older women may take longer to become pregnant.
+However, delaying pregnancy may make it more difficult to conceive as older women may have more difficulty becoming pregnant.3

-Before you attend your appointments, it is a good idea to make a note of any questions you want to ask your healthcare team.
+Before you attend your medical appointments, it is a good idea to make a note of any questions you want to ask your healthcare team.
 It may help to take someone with you to help you remember what has been said.
 This could be your spouse, partner or family member, or anyone who is an important part of your life and can help you to manage your symptoms and make decisions regarding parenthood.

-Possible questions you may ask:
+Possible questions you may have: